Engine Horsepower Recommender 🚤

 How to Use the Engine Horsepower Recommender

-Enter hull length and displacement to calculate minimum, recommended, and maximum HP ranges for your intended use.
+Enter hull length, displacement, and hull type to calculate minimum, recommended, and maximum HP ranges for your intended use.

 Always check the manufacturer's maximum HP rating for your hull.
 Excessive power can be dangerous.